TheLastProject/minimalKioskOS/README.md

 minimalKioskPresenter uses files in /boot for basic configuration:

 - /boot/autosecure: If this file exists, automatically generate a random long password for the pi account to prevent access (default)
+- /boot/mutesound.txt: Mute sound after page load for the given amount of seconds.
+0 never mutes, -1 mutes forever (default: 0)
-- /boot/spamkey.txt: Constantly spam this key to Chromium (bind to this key in the JavaScript of your webpage to ensure things are correct, such as fullscreening a video
+- /boot/spamkey.txt: Constantly spam this key to Chromium (bind to this key in the JavaScript of your webpage to ensure things are correct, such as fullscreening a video)
 - /boot/ssh: If this file exists, allow SSH access (make sure to remove autosecure and set a safe password yourself)
 - /boot/url.txt: Display the URL in this file when the OS boots